-Find out more information at the Blue Derby website.
+More information can be found at the Blue Derby website.

 Set in the southern outskirts of Launceston, Kate Reed Nature Recreation Area offers approximately 15km of mainly single-track trails perfect for the new rider.
 Tracks are shared use.

-A great way to experience the beautiful Maria Island National Park is by bike, and you have the opportunity to take your own bike across on the ferry or hire one once on the island.
+A great way to experience the beautiful Maria Island National Park is by bike.
+Visitors can hire bikes once they reach the island, or bring their own on the ferry.
 There are shared use roads on the island to suit all levels of experience.
-More information can be found at Maria Island by bike.
+More information can be found on our Maria Island by bike webpage.